Yoast/my-yoast-php-client/docs/Api/CustomerApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **apiCustomersSignupPost**
-> object apiCustomersSignupPost($signupAccountDto)
+> object apiCustomersSignupPost($body)

-Signup a customer on yoast.com.
+Signup a customer on yoast.com following the normal signup flow.

 Using this route, a new account can be created on yoast.com